Merchandising API Users Guide

 - The second digit indicates the minor release version.
 Minor releases consist of feature additions or behavior changes that are backward compatible.

 - The third digit indicates the maintenance release version.
 Maintenance releases are for correcting small problems have minimal impact on the features or function of the Merchandising API.

 API Call Limits

-Please refer to the API Call Limits page on the eBay Developers Program site for current default call limits and call limits for applications that have completed the Compatible Application Check, which is a free service that the eBay Developers Program provides to its members.
+Please refer to the API Call Limits page for current default call limits and call limits for applications that have completed the Application Growth Check, which is a free service that the eBay Developers Program provides to its members.

 All that is required to use the Merchandising API is an AppID.
 If you already have an AppID for use with another eBay API, it will work for Merchandising API, as well.
 You must specify your AppID in the